mono424/matchnlearn_wa_api/README.md

 You can send a messsage to many students.
 You can select them by passing their ids.
 Further you can test your filters by settings the paramter `dry` in payload to true.
 It adds the `messageId` to the student record on `sentMulticastMessages`-Array.
+This endpoint does not sent messages doubled to people.
+So if the messageId already exist in the `sentMulticastMessages`-Array the student will be ignored.

 Following Placeholder are available in the message: `{name}`, `{phone}`.